bmarty2323/Spotify/README.md

 ORDER BY 2 DESC
 ```

-5. Find tracks where the energy-to-liveness ratio is greater than 1.2.
+4. Calculate the top album for every artist based on total views.
-6. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+5. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.

-Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
-You can include the specific screenshots and graphs as described.

 ---